 Where you view transactions in Rock will depend on what you're trying to do.
-If you're interested in transactions in the context of a specific batch, you can view them on the batch detail page.
+If you're interested in transactions in the context of a specific batch, you can view them on the Batch Detail screen by selecting a batch from the Batch List.